Configure the server for a disk-bound configuration.

-For best performance, configure the server to fully cache the DIT in the backend database cache.
-The server configuration assumes this scenario.
+For best performance, configure the Directory Server to fully cache the DIT in the backend database cache.
+Directory Server configuration assumes this scenario.
 For databases too large to fit in memory, other options are available:

 - Configure the server for a disk-bound data set.
 When the database is stored on an SSD, this configuration yields server performance that is comparable to a fully-cached scenario.